-Students enrolled in the RN-BSN program with GPA of 3.0 or above may have the opportunity to take 3 specific courses in the MSN curriculum.
+Students enrolled in the RN-BSN program with GPA of 3.0 or above may enroll in up to 6 graduate level credit hours in the MSN curriculum.
 RN-BSN students are eligible for early admission to the Master of Science in Nursing program (Nurse Educator).
+Refer to Appendix G for details.